Now accepting clinical partnership and advisory inquiries — Nigeria pilot program

 Two modules.
 Zero infrastructure dependencies.

-Designed from the ground up for community health workers in resource-limited settings — offline-first, solar-chargeable, and operable after 4 hours of training.
+Designed from the ground up for community health workers in resource-limited settings — offline-first, solar-chargeable, and operable after four hours of training.

 📋